shreyapatil9480/customer-churn-prediction/README.md

 ## License

 This project uses a synthetic dataset created solely for demonstration purposes.
 Feel free to modify and extend the analysis for your learning or portfolio.

+## Additional Notes

+This repository is intended as a starting point for demonstrating your analytical skills.
+Feel free to extend the analysis with feature engineering, hyperparameter tuning, or deployment strategies to showcase deeper expertise.